-Gold Coast is a metropolitan city on the east coast of Australia.
-While the coastal city is in Queensland, the southernmost town, Coolangatta, straddles on both Queensland and New South Wales.
+Gold Coast is a coastal city on the east coast of Australia.
+While the majority of the city is in Queensland, the southernmost town, Coolangatta, straddles on both Queensland and New South Wales.

 Famous for its golden beaches, surfing beaches, rainforest, themed parks and nightlife, Gold Coast’s became a popular tourist destination in the mid-’90s.
 Clearly, everyone is enamoured by its sheer beautiful and sunny subtropical climate.

-While there are mountains, amusement parks and wildlife sanctuary in Gold Coast, my top 10 activities for solo travellers will center around the beach.
-After all, the gorgeous beach is the highlight of Gold Coast.
+While there are mountains, amusement parks and wildlife sanctuary in Gold Coast, my top 10 things to do alone in Gold Coast centers around the many beach lining the city.
+After all, the gorgeous beach is the highlight of the Gold Coast.

 Gold Coast Airport (OOL) is located in Bilinga at the southern end of the Gold Coast.
 Many domestic and international flights fly into Gold Coast airport every day.

-If flying into Gold Coast Airport is not an option, the next closest airport is Brisbane Airport (BNE).
+If flying into Gold Coast Airport is not an option, Brisbane Airport (BNE) is the next closest airport.
 From Brisbane Airport, take the train all the way to the Gold Coast.
 See the directions below.

-Whether you are going to Gold Coast from Brisbane or Brisbane Airport, you can hop on the train on the Airport and Gold Coast Line and disembark at either Robina Station or Varsity Lakes Station.
-See map for more details.
+If you are travelling from Brisbane or Brisbane Airport, you can hop on the train on the Airport and Gold Coast Line and disembark at either Robina Station or Varsity Lakes Station on the Gold Coast Line.
+See the Translink train PDF map for more details.

-From either station, there are local buses that will take you to different parts of Gold Coast, including Burleigh Heads (bus 563, 750, 765) and Surfers Paradise (bus 747).
+From either station, there are local buses that will take you to different parts of the Gold Coast, including Burleigh Heads (bus 563, 750, 765) and Surfers Paradise (bus 747).
+Check the Translink bus schedule here.

 For more information about train travel in Australia, click here.